vectorgrp/XCPlite/docs/SHM.md

 ## Overview

-In addition to XCP on Ethernet, XCPlite V2.0.0 has an alternative, non standard shared memory transport layer for extremely low latency and high throughput.
-An XCP over SHM client can run on the local machine, attach to multiple instrumented applications and forward to a single local XCP on Ethernet server or to other logging protocols, such as CMP or DLT.
+In addition to XCP on Ethernet, XCPlite V2.0.0 has an optional, experimental non standard shared memory transport layer for extremely low latency and high throughput.
+An XCP over SHM client can run on the local machine, attach to multiple instrumented applications and forwards to a single, local XCP on Ethernet server or to other logging protocols.
 It can even store data in a local file for later analysis.

 ## Technical Details